For U.S. Expats

 Automatically handles transit days (<24hrs), partial days, and cross-year trips per IRS Publication 54.

-Generate reports aligned with IRS Form 2555 requirements, including trip logs and evidence indexes.
+Generate PDF reports with trip logs, day count summaries, and evidence indexes.

 Multi-Year History